symbol/symbol-docs/source/getting-started/first-application.rst

 First, identify the actors involved in the problem we want to solve:

 * The ticket vendor.
-* The ticket buyer.
+* The customer.

-We have decided to represent the ticket vendor and buyer as separate :doc:`accounts <../concepts/account>`.
+We have decided to represent the ticket vendor and customer as separate :doc:`accounts <../concepts/account>`.
 Each account is unique and identified by an address.
 An account has access to a deposit box in the blockchain, which can be modified with an appropriate private key.

-Have you loaded an account with test ``cat.currency``?
-If it is not the case, go back to :doc:`getting started section <setup-workstation>`.
-The account you have created represents the ticket vendor.
+The account you have loaded in NEM2-CLI represents the **ticket vendor**.

-1. After running the following command, you should see on your screen a line similar to:
+1. Have you loaded an account with test ``cat.currency``?
+After running the following command, you should see on your screen a line similar to:

 .. code-block:: bash